Zoopharmacognosy Consultation FAQ

 How long does the session take?

-On average, a session takes between one to two hours, but I ask you to allow three hours, to ensure that your animal has all the time it might need, and you have plenty of time to ask me any questions you may have.
+On average, a session takes two hours, but I ask you to allow three hours, to ensure that your animal has all the time it might need, and you have plenty of time to ask me any questions you may have.

 I am based very far from Surrey - can you advise over the phone / send me some remedies based on what I tell you, instead of visiting?

-Neither of these would likely provide an optimum outcome - while general rules apply, it is the individualization of medication based on each animal's selections which make Applied Zoopharmacognosy so successful.
+Neither of these would likely provide an optimum outcome - while general rules apply, (i.e., plant remedy X or Y is usually selected for condition "Z") it is the individualization of self-selected remedies that make zoopharmacognosy so successful.

 A better way forward is to see if there is another qualified practitioner based closer to your home, so that your animal can have the opportunity to make its selections from a suitably broad range of remedies, via the route(s) of administration it needs.
 I am happy to put you in touch with a professionally qualified practitioner in your area if possible.
 If you wish to source a practitioner yourself, please do make sure you check their qualification status.